The Best 25 Coffee Grinders of 2022

 My Observations

-The Wilfa Svart, while saying it out loud may sound a little bit weird (Wilfa’s Fart?) is a fairly popular grinder at this price point, particularly for manual brew methods.
+The Wilfa Svart, while saying it out loud may sound a bit weird (Wilfa’s Fart?) is a fairly popular grinder at this price point, especially for manual brew methods.

-I’ve used this grinding machine, and while being entirely honest I don’t think there’s much difference in grinds quality and therefore cup quality between this grinder and some of the cheaper 40mm conical burr grinders, the build quality is noticeably better on the Svart vs some of the cheaper, similar grinders – I also think it’s a few decibels quieter than some of the cheaper options.
+I’ve used this grinder, and while being completely honest I don’t think there’s much difference in grinds quality and therefore cup quality between this grinder and some of the cheaper 40mm conical burr grinders, the build quality is noticeably better on the Svart vs some of the cheaper, similar grinders – I also think it’s a few decibels quieter than some of the cheaper options.

-The hopper is turned in order to fix the grind, and there are handy instructions on the hopper to tell you roughly what grinding range you’re within.
+The hopper is turned in order to adjust the grind, and there are handy instructions on the hopper to tell you roughly what grinding range you’re within.

-Remember, no issue what mill you choose, you’ll need great coffee beans to produce best coffee.
-These are the beans that I utilize daily:
+Remember, no matter what grinder you choose, you’ll need great coffee beans to produce great coffee.
+These are the beans that I use daily:

 Use discount code CBNC25 for 25% off your first order at Coffeeworks